Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 The community organisation conducts a game of chance in accordance with the following arrangement:

-g.
-Players who play the game agree that the winner or loser would clean up the gambling venue.
+2. Players who play the game agree that the winner or loser would clean up the gambling venue.

-h.
-Prior to participating in the game, players agree that a specific player, regardless of his winnings or losses, would buy a meal for the rest of the players.
+3. Prior to participating in the game, players agree that a specific player, regardless of his winnings or losses, would buy a meal for the rest of the players.

-Scenario (h) further illustrates that where players make an agreement and the performance of the agreement is not dependent on the outcome of the game of chance played, such an agreement is unlikely to be considered playing for a prize.
+Scenario (g) further illustrates that where players make an agreement and the performance of the agreement is not dependent on the outcome of the game of chance played, such an agreement is unlikely to be considered playing for a prize.

 13. My community organisation intends to conduct a game of chance for members to play without offering any prize.
 Am I required to obtain a CGS Licence and the relevant approvals to legally carry out such activities?